7 Signs You’re Stuck in Your Comfort Zone Without Realizing It

 - No chance of immediate failure

-Action, on the other hand, changes the equation.
+Action, on the other hand, changes everything.

 It introduces: